Background Image for Header:

 - All NIH-funded projects involving recombinant DNA techniques must comply with the NIH Guidelines.
 Non-compliance may result in: (i) suspension, limitation, or termination of financial assistance for the noncompliant NIH-funded research project and of NIH funds for other recombinant DNA research at the institution, or (ii) a requirement for prior NIH approval of any or all recombinant DNA projects at the institution.

-- All non-NIH funded projects involving recombinant DNA techniques conducted at or
+non-NIH funded projects involving recombinant DNA techniques conducted at

-sponsored by an institution that receives NIH funds for projects involving such
+or sponsored by an institution that receives NIH funds for projects

-techniques must comply with the NIH Guidelines.
-Noncompliance may result in:
+involving such techniques must comply with the NIH Guidelines.
+Noncompliance

-(i) suspension, limitation, or termination of NIH funds for recombinant DNA research
+may result in: (i) suspension, limitation, or termination of NIH funds for

 NIH Definition of RDNA